saucelabs/sauce-docs/docs/insights/usage-report.md

 Shows the total concurrency, adding all devices grouped by team.
 This information can be break down by:

-- VM Concurrency: Shows the concurrent usage for tests executed on Linux Browsers, Windows Browsers and Andreid Emulators.
+- VM Concurrency: Shows the concurrent usage for tests executed on Linux Browsers, Windows Browsers and Android Emulators.
 - Mac VM Concurrency: Shows the concurrent usage for tests executed on Mac OS, Mac OSX and iOS Emulators.